What is ASD?

 - MRI Scan

-Most atrial septal defects close on their own during the growth of children.
-For that atrial septal defects (ASD) don’t close, some small ASD doesn’t cause any problems and does not require any surgery.
+- Most atrial septal defects close on their own during the growth of children.
+For that atrial septal defects (ASD) don’t close, some small ASD doesn’t cause any problems and do not require any surgery.

-If the atrial septal defects (ASD) size is large then it required surgery to be corrected.
+- If the atrial septal defect (ASD) size MM is large then it requires surgery to be corrected.

-After diagnosis, most of the cardiologist/cardiothoracic surgeons will recommend repairing an atrial septal defect (ASD) during childhood to prevent further complications.
+- After diagnosis, most cardiologists/cardiothoracic surgeons will recommend repairing an atrial septal defect (ASD) during childhood to prevent further complications.

-For adults or children, the cardiothoracic surgeon will evaluate the condition and determine which procedure is the most appropriate to the patient.
+- For adults or children, the cardiothoracic surgeon will evaluate the condition and determine which procedure is the most appropriate for the patient.

 Cardiac Catheterization